IRTF-HRPC/drafts/draft-terminology.md

 The authors think that document authors should:

- * Replace the exclusionary terms "master-slave" and "blacklist-whitelist" with more accurate alternatives.
+ * Replace and avoid the exclusionary terms "master-slave" and "blacklist-whitelist" with more accurate alternatives.
  * Read and reflect upon the repository of exclusionary terminology maintained by the community {{inclusiveterminology}}.
  * Reflect on their use of metaphors generally.
  * Consider changing existing exclusionary language in current (reference) implementations {{socketwench}}.